 Frederic Friscourt obtained a M.Sc. in Chemistry and a Chemical Engineer diploma (2004) from the University of Clermont-Ferrand Blaise-Pascal and the Chemical Engineering School of Clermont-Ferrand, France.
 He completed his Ph.D. in Chemistry in 2009 from the University of Glasgow, UK, on asymmetric organometallic and organic catalysis under the guidance of Profs Pavel Kočovský and Andrei Malkov.

-In January 2017, Frederic obtained a team leader position in Chemical Biology from the CNRS ATIP-Avenir program at the University of Bordeaux, France and a co-affiliated position at the European Institute of Chemistry and Biology in Bordeaux.
+In October 2014, Frederic obtained a Junior Chair position in Chemical Biology from the University of Bordeaux, France and a co-affiliated position at the European Institute of Chemistry and Biology in Bordeaux as a group leader.
 He was recently promoted to Associate Professor in Chemical Biology at the University of Bordeaux, France (2021).